rexund/ai-knowledge-archive/architecture/README.md

-Architecture diagrams and system design documentation.
+System architecture diagrams and documentation describing the overall AI knowledge archive pipeline and component interactions.